ASPEN ISIS THEATRE

 Rent the Isis!

-Aspen Film rents out the Isis Theatre for private events, public screenings, and partnerships.
-If you’re interested in renting out a screen at the theater, please fill out the form and someone from our team will get in touch.
+Bow Tie Management(BTM) rents out the Isis Theatre for private events, public screenings, and Aspen Film partnerships.
+If you’re interested in renting out a screen at the theater, please fill out the form and someone will get in touch shortly.

 FAQ